1 irrigation cycle

 Summer or when drought conditions exist or if

 on a hillside or slope

 Check the index once a week on the first of your assigned watering

 days.
 The "weekly watering amount" shown is the amount needed over the

-next 7 days to replenish your lawn.
+next 7 days.
 If you're watering only once

-weekly, apply the entire amount to your lawn.
-If you prefer to water
+a week, apply that entire amount then.
+If you prefer to water twice a

-twice a week, apply half the watering amount on your first scheduled
+week, apply half the watering amount on each day.

 What do all these numbers mean?